Elementary Education (B.S.Ed.)

 Why Study Elementary Education at NIU?

 Ready to become the elementary school teacher you loved as a child?
 Our bachelor’s degree in elementary education prepares you to teach in all subject areas to children in first- through sixth-grades.
 You’ll learn about child development, curriculum and instruction, classroom management, educational technology, special education, assessment, educational philosophy and psychology and more.
 Our how-to classes equip you to provide instruction in specific subject areas including reading and writing, mathematics, language arts, social studies and science.
-And you’re almost assured of acing the edTPA: 100 percent of Elementary Education undergraduates in spring 2018 passed the mandatory assessment required to obtain teacher licensure in Illinois and several other states.
+And you’re almost assured of acing the edTPA: 100% of Elementary Education undergraduates in spring 2019 passed the mandatory assessment required to obtain teacher licensure in Illinois and several other states.

 Careers with an Elementary Education Degree